ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 ### Where the deterministic window fits

 The optimized runtime does not replace this GLR implementation.
-It places a linear suffix above it:
+It places the deterministic window—also described as a linear suffix of the stack—above it:

 ```text
 materialized shared graph <- base node | compact deterministic entries -> head
 ```

-As long as there is one active version and an operation needs no graph topology, shift and reduce work in that suffix.
-A conflict, recovery operation, graph walk, version mutation, or diagnostic logger first converts every entry into the equivalent `StackNode` chain.
+As long as there is one active version and an operation needs no graph topology, shift and reduce work inside that window.
+A conflict, recovery operation, graph walk, version mutation, or diagnostic logger first materializes the window, converting every entry into the equivalent `StackNode` chain.
 The generalized code then proceeds unchanged.

 After condensation leaves one healthy active version, the window can begin again above the surviving materialized graph.
 The optimization is therefore